fspacheco/robot-program/kinematics/lab-two-link-arm-lynxmotion.md

 servoID_A='3' # IMPORTANT: CHANGE HERE to the number of your servo A servoID_B='4' # IMPORTANT: CHANGE HERE to the number of your servo B

-# Also IMPORTANT: change gyre direction to counterclockwise (CCW) for servo A
+# Also important: set gyre direction to counterclockwise (CCW) for servo A
 bus.write(f'#{servoID_A}G-1\r'.encode()) # CCW: -1
 bus.write(f'#{servoID_B}G1\r'.encode())  # CW: +1